 If you are interested in obtaining Student, HR, Finance, Tuition, or Survey data, please first check the data available on the site.
 If you are not able to locate the data, then contact our department.
 If we are not the appropriate department to respond to your request, then we will help direct you to the proper resource.

-Survey planning and sampling for researchable activity are managed through the Office of Planning and Analysis Survey Advisory Team (O-SAT), which includes leaders in the OIR, Office of Measurement Services, and the Office of Planning and Analysis.
-OIR is primarly involved with developing, coordinating and administering large scale, centrally focused surveys, such as the National Survey of Student Engagement (NSSE) and the Student Experience in the Research University (SERU).
+Survey planning and sampling for researchable activity are managed through the Office of Institutional Analysis Survey Advisory Team (U-SAT), which includes leaders in the OIR, Office of Measurement Services, and EDMR.
+OIR is primarily involved with developing, coordinating and administering large scale, centrally focused surveys, such as the National Survey of Student Engagement (NSSE) and the Student Experience in the Research University (SERU).

 OIR is responsible for providing official University statistics and data definitions.
 We also contribute to the broader search for knowledge and policy analysis in an effort to continuously improve the U of M learning and working experience.
 We strive to remain at the forefront of national research by discovering, interpreting, improving, and the developing new methods and systems for the advancement of University knowledge and the broader Institutional Research community.